Right hand drive TR8 Home Market UK

 PILOT PRODUCTION – “a manufacturing or engineering production line set up during development, to test new methods, processes, and systems”.
 Collins English Dictionary.

-The second batch of 9 were built January to February 1981 and released March 1981 just before the axe fell on production of the TR8 on May 14th, 1981.
+The second batch of nine RHD TR8s was built between January and February 1981 and officially released in March 1981, just before production of the TR8 was cancelled on 14 May 1981.

 1- TPADV7AA 403592 ARAN BEIGE – 56GJH – Engine 20E00021 – Body number CHP300525